ibm-cloud-docs/vpc/hub-spoke-planning.md

 Review the following planning considerations for the hub VPC:

-* The hub VPC and DNS-shared (spoke) VPCs must be in the same region.
+* The hub VPC and DNS-shared VPCs must be in the same region.
 * It's important to ensure you establish connectivity between the hub VPC and DNS-shared VPCs.
 IBM Cloud does not manage or validate connectivity.
 * You can designate a VPC as a hub when you create a VPC, or any time after it's created.
 When you designate a VPC as a hub, it cannot have any DNS resolution bindings.
 * You can create more than one hub VPC in an account, as long as you don't have overlapping DNS-shared VPCs.